Pa1mantri/RISC-V_HDP/W-3/Readme.md

 ## Unique instructions in assembly code

-To calculate the unique instructions in the above generated assembly code, a [python script]() is used.
+To calculate the unique instructions in the above generated assembly code, a [python script](https://github.com/Pa1mantri/RISC-V_HDP/blob/main/W-3/script.py) is used.
-Running the python script  ``python3 script.py``
+Running the python script using the command  ``python3 script.py``

 ```
 Number of different instructions: 11